Like this short story? Here’s a link to my book of short stories

 “What’s with them?”
 I asked Andy.

 “Beats me.
 You need something or just passing through?”
-Andy said.
-He did not like being slighted in his own place.
+Andy said, not liking being slighted in his own place.
 I couldn’t blame him.

 “The extra key you gave me has gone lost.
-Can I get another.”
+Can I get another one?”

 “Yeah, it’s marked – Do Not Duplicate – so don’t worry about it being copied.
-I’ll need to see the key guy at the hardware store.
-Give me a few days.”
+Gimme a couple days.”

-On the Saturday our charity began, I called Jen to remind her to bring a picture of Maria to my clinic.
-I knew that a picture would be a real motivator.
-Jen said she would and that they would arrive well ahead of the two o’clock class.
+On Saturday our charity began, I called Jen to remind her to arrive a little arrive before the two o’clock class.